CALL BEFORE YOU DIG

 and that there are convenience fees that will be charged to the user for each transaction.

-*Please note that the fee for using a debit card (other than a Visa debit card) is the same fee as using a credit card.
+*Please note that the fee for using a debit card is the same fee as using a credit card.

-If you have the funds in your checking account, the fee for using an e-check is a flat $1.05 per transaction,
+If you have the funds in your checking account, as of April 2, 2020 the fee for using an e-check is a flat $1.95 per transaction,

 **Convenience fees are retained by the service provider and are not paid to, or shared with, the Township of Little Egg Harbor.**